commandus/wpn/README.md

 ./wpn -m -k "AIzaSyBfUt1N5aabh8pubYiBPKOq9OcIoHv_41I" -t Subject -b Body -i "https://commandus.com/favicon.ico" -a "https://commandus.com" f22BfuvjjCc:APA91bHc4xzOyN5318sBkspPG9n2zBkP-jHl2EdJVKRHHv0njkplgPVe8s9MVkApTaWHkK9s9137gsPiWnmb_S9IF9h5LX3k8eg9jitNqs0xb7NK9BbPeC-nDw1SuCptZKTuEcKOvKpC
 ```

+In the -k option, it's better to specify an outdated server key, since it's shorter.

 Sending by the list of recipient tokens in a file or a web resource (-j option):

 ```
 ./wpn -m -k "AIzaSyAyz-oVjsfRNK53XA6o9DVHN9ZNAaHOfxw" -e 246829423295 -t Subject -b Body -i "https://commandus.com/favicon.ico" -a "https://commandus.com" -j "https://ikfia.wpn.commandus.com/app/token?accesskey=2117177"
 ```
+If the -j option is specified, the list is padded, that is, you can specify the recipient's FCM tokens in both the command line and the file (web resource).

+If you specify the -j option wpn 'll open the file.
+If it can not be opened for reading, or if it is empty, wpn tries to download web resource from the network.

 Sending using subcription name (-n option) instead of server key (option -k):

 ```
 ./wpn -m -n "ubuntu16" -t "Subject kkkk--111" -b "Body 2" -i "https://commandus.com/favicon.ico" -a "https://commandus.com" "d4rd_JZJ940:APA91bEGqtzfqZaohjke2dCqY8z5xJOMmkKud1SU646l2QlwBiZpzb9hTgTefvCrdhQ6-oR82SgjyYpF3kkcgGdMqmhZArMAb4G-D8N_ZYg0BDmgnx92AXKUUqFzCJwqwzTvOmqkjfFy" -vvv
 ```

-If the -J option is specified, the list is padded, that is, you can specify the recipient's FCM tokens in both the command line and the file (web resource).

-If you specify the -J option wpn 'll open the file.
-If it can not be opened for reading, or if it is empty, wpn tries to download web resource from the network.

-In the -k option, it's better to specify an outdated server key, since it's shorter.

 Option -u "https://ikfia-wpn.firebaseio.com" is not required.